c0nap/dsci-capstone/docs/code_style.md

 ### Prompting Tips

-1. More code context corresponds to better output.
+1. More code context up front usually corresponds to better output.
-2.
+2. Always provide version numbers.
+3. Inspect the target repository manually, and paste the relevant code.
+4. LLMs will struggle if a tool has limited online documentation.
+5. Learn to recognize a quiet-quitting loop early.
+Signs: repetitive output, lack of direction, wants to change something major, frequent bugs like syntax, forgetting earlier requirements.
+6. Break a silent loop: provide more context, change the task temporarily, approach it from a different angle, reset context with a new chat window, or try a different LLM provider.

 ## Agents